Operation Sabre (Serbia): Criticism

 11,665 people were detained in connection with suspected links to organized crime.
 Among them were many public figures and entertainers.
 According to Gow, "The state of emergency period in general, and Operation 'Sabre' in particular, remain controversial in some political circles, and concerns were raised that the Government and the police used the situation to deal with political opponents."
 Some political opponents accused the government of human rights abuse during the operation but the government and proponents of the action pointed out that the Serbia and Montenegro became a member of the Council of Europe during the action and that the majority of the organizations sent to analyze the situation during the operation including the Organization for Security and Co-operation in Europe declared that the operation was performed without breaches of human rights.
 Some organisations disagree, notably Human Rights Watch, which was critical of detention in isolation and interrogation without a lawyer being present, and Amnesty International, which alleged ill-treatment and torture.

+In popular culture

+Operation Sabre is the primary subject of the Serbian miniseries Sablja (Sabre) that aired on RTS in 2024.
+It follows fictional members of the police, media and organized crime groups.